JuhoErvasti/qfield-plugin-sandbox/README.md

 ## How to use

-Download of QField as an AppImage and make sure plugins are supported in the version.
+Download QField as an AppImage and make sure plugins are supported in the version.

 Copy the .env template: